 Each week, under the auspices of the University Center in Virginia -- a consortium of Virginia colleges and universities -- there was a new scholar in a different field.
 Somebody had to drive them to lectures, dinners, convocations and to hotels throughout the week.
 For one whole semester that was me.

 Naturally, in the crisscrossing of Virginia, the wiseguy driver and the actually wise scholars had a lot of time to talk.
 Some of them kept to themselves, mostly.
 Others were quite chatty, in several cases we got along well and had great talks.

-Three of them stand out as having been the best company on the road: Daniel Callahan (then-writer/editor at Commonweal Magazine), Henry D. Aiken (writer/philosophy professor) and Balcomb Greene (artist/philosopher and art history professor), who is pictured above.
+Three of them stand out as having been the best company on the road: Daniel Callahan (then-writer/editor at Commonweal Magazine), Henry D. Aiken (writer/philosophy professor) and Balcomb Greene (artist/philosopher and art history professor).

 Callahan challenged me to think more thoroughly about situational ethics and morality.
 He was happy I was reading the books of Herman Hesse and others.
 He turned me on to “One Dimensional Man,” by Herbert Marcuse.

 Callahan was quite curious about my experiences taking LSD, we talked about drugs and religion.
 Click here to read about him.

 Aiken (1912-‘82) was then the chairman of the philosophy department at Brandeis University, he loved a debate.
 He was used to holding his own against the likes of William F. Buckley.
 Talking with him about everything under the sun in the wee hours, I first acquired a taste for good Scotch whiskey (which I haven't tasted in many a year).